OmarFathy22/OmarFathy22/README.md

 - Supported regional branches with incident resolution

 **IT Support Intern** | Xceed *(Jul 2024 - Oct 2024)*
-- Managed Active Directory and user workstations
+- Helped in managing Active Directory and user workstations
 - Diagnosed and resolved hardware/software issues
 - Installed and configured systems for optimal performance